danionella/arrayfifo/README.md

 A FIFO buffer (queue) for efficient sharing of numpy arrays between multiple processes.
 Faster than multiprocessing.Queue because it uses shared memeory as a ring buffer, rather than pickling data and sending it over slow pipes.

 Inspired by [ArrayQueues](https://github.com/portugueslab/arrayqueues).
-ArrayFIFO uses locks to support more than one producer and comsumer process, and it supports arrays whose shape and dtype can change arbitrarily with every `put` call.
+ArrayFIFO uses locks to support more than one producer and comsumer process, and it supports arrays whose shape and dtype can change arbitrarily between queue items.

+As with other queues in Python, data is transmitted via `put` and `get` calls. `.put(array, meta=None)` accepts a second parameter for optinal metadata, which can be any Python object, including tuple and dict.
+It will be serialized and sent through a conventional Queue, so try to keep this small for best performance.

 ## Usage example
 ```python